tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Update note on the recommended column with text in {{rec-note}}.

-- updare the note on the role of the expert reviewer as follows.
+- update the note on the role of the expert reviewer as follows.

 Note:
 : The role of the designated expert is described in {{!RFC8447}}.